Gonzaga Prep running back Bishop Sankey vaulted to the top of the Greater Spokane League’s all-time rushing list Thursday.

 Sankey raised his career yardage to 4,141 and moved within 163 of the all-time single-season record, also set by Clowe (2,318) in 1998.

-“Stud,” G-Prep coach Dave McKenna said, trying to find another way to describe his 5-foot-11, 195-pound scooter.
+“Stud,” Gonzaga Prep coach Dave McKenna said, trying to find another way to describe his 5-foot-11, 195-pound scooter.
 “He’s a special player.
 I couldn’t be more proud of him the way he carries himself.
-He’s very humble.
-He credits his (offensive) line.”
+He’s very humble, he credits his (offensive) line.”

 Sankey needed just 156 yards to break Clowe’s career record, and the Bullpup broke the mark on his 15th carry.
-He was just getting started, as he would gain another 197 on 26 more attempts.
+Crazy thing is he was just getting started as he would gain another 197 on 26 attempts.